-It lasted only a couple of months, because the advertising time wouldn't sell.
-I bought the hour from WTVR and then brokered the 30- and 60-second time slots I sold for advertising.
-But the jaded merchants I tied to sell that commercial time to mostly wouldn't believe a topical talk-show could be successful without a clearly rightwing, or a clearly leftwing, host dominating it.
+The way it worked was that I bought the hour from WTVR and then brokered the 30- and 60-second time slots I sold for advertising.
+But the merchants I tied to sell that commercial time to mostly wouldn't believe a topical talk-show could be successful without a clearly right-wing, or left-wing, host dominating it.

 While it lasted, doing the SLANT Forum show live -- with an opinionated audience on hand -- was great fun.
 Katey, my daughter, was in on it as a regular commentator.
 The programs were staged at Coffee & Co. in Carytown and World Cup on Robinson St. I still have tapes of them.